cj-casey/EC311-Project/README.md

 ## How to Run
-Add all files in either Final_with_multiple_modes of the Final folder as design sources.
+Add all files in either Final_with_multiple_modes or the Final folder as design sources.
 Set the top to as top_lines_mov.v.
 Add the Nexys4DDR_Master_lines.xdc as a constraints file.
 Run synthesis, implemementation, generate bitstream, and program the device.
 Connect Nexys 4 to VGA and enjoy.